JenniTheDev/Basic-Compiler/README.md

 ## Assignment Instructions <a name = "AssigmentInstructions"></a>
+The first assignment is to write a lexical analyzer (lexer) You can build your entire lexer using a FSM , Or build using at least FSMs for identifier, integer and real (the rest can be written ad-hoc/procedural) but YOU HAVE TO CONSTRUCT A FSM for this assignment otherwise, there will be a deduction of 2 points!

+Note: In your documentation (design section), YOU MUST write the REs for Identifiers, Real and Integer, and also show the NFSM using Thompson.

+The Lexer

+A major component of your assignment will be to write a procedure (Function) – lexer (), that returns a token when it is needed.
+Your lexer() should return a record, one field for the token and another field the actual "value" of the token (lexeme), i.e. the instance of a token.
+Your main program should test the lexer i.e., your program should read a file containing the source code given from class to generate tokens and write out the results to an output file .
+Make sure that you print both, the tokens and lexemes.
+Basically, your main program should work as follows:

+while not finished (i.e. not end of the source file) do:

+call the lexer for a token
+print the token and lexeme
+endwhile

 ## Sample Token List <a name = "SampleTokenList"></a>

 ## Simple Declaration Assignment Input<a name ="AssignmentInput"></a>